The Québec maritime Blog

 © Lise Gagnon

 Located in the heart of Tadoussac, La Galouïne Inn and Restaurant is within walking distance of all the attractions in the village.
-This establishment offers cosy rooms as well as regional cuisine—enjoy bistro fare on the patio accompanied by draft beer.
+This establishment offers cozy rooms as well as regional cuisine—enjoy bistro fare on the patio accompanied by draft beer.
 You can also purchase homemade delicacies from their market—you’ll undoubtedly want to take some of these goodies home with you!

 Only 15 minutes from Tadoussac in Les Bergeronnes, the seaside Auberge La Rosepierre immerses you in a romantic atmosphere with its pink granite exterior and its soft and inviting decor.
 The entrance hall is decorated with works of art that represent the region.
 In the dining room, Chef Diane offers you refined dishes made from her own secret recipes!